The Amazon rainforest is on fire: What we know and how you can help

-When it came to demanding attention to the situation, social media users led the charge by getting several hashtags trending last week.
-People around the world took to the streets and protested, demanding action to stop the fires.
+Attention to the fires surged worldwide last week when social media users rallied around several trending hashtags.
+People around the globe also took to the streets and protested, demanding action to stop the fires.
 Eventually, foreign leaders began to speak out on social media as well and develop a plan to help put out the fires.

 Here's everything we know about the ongoing fires in the Amazon and multiple ways you can help.